 Is it necessary to speed up your startup programs in Windows 8?

-It really depends on what you need started up right away in Windows 8 and whether or not it truly has an impact on what you do.
+It really depends on what you need to be started up right away in Windows 8 and whether or not it truly has an impact on what you do.
 While you may notice a difference, it may not be enough to matter.
 Speeding up your startup programs in Windows 8 is easy to do and up to you if it’s really necessary.